 Again, you may be at different ends of the same boat, but finding a solution that brings you together will benefit you both.

-What To Do When You Find No Intimacy In Marriage
+How To Handle No Intimacy In Marriage

 Don't let the distance grow until there is no intimacy in your marriage.
-No one provides an instruction manual on your wedding day, but remember that navigating the ups and downs is a two person job.
+No one provides an instruction manual on your wedding day, but remember that navigating the ups and downs takes consistent effort.

 Looking for More?
 Check Out These Articles

-- Is Lack of Sex a Cheating Sign?
+- Is Lack Of Sex A Cheating Sign?

-- Understanding the Symptoms of Male Menopause
+- Understanding The Symptoms Of Male Menopause

 - Get More Help with Marriage Problems